 |Administration||Basic Sciences||Clinical Sciences||Centers of Excellence|

-Training includes rotations at five institutions, both a public and private hospital mix.
+Training includes rotations at five institutions, both a public and private facilities.
 There is optimal balance of supervision and independent decision-making between the residents and faculty members.
 The program upholds a strong clinical emphasis consistent with LSU’s reputation for training fine clinicians.

 Residents rotate through the following facilities: